ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Catwalks are entered via the corresponding "Square F", traveled along counterclockwise (same direction as Hallway), and exited via "Square 4".
 * There is no move penalty, nor any requirement to enter or exit the Catwalk.
 * It may be traveled on as freely as the Hallway except there is no Combat: Pawns cannot Stack, nor can they Capture, while on the Catwalk.

+### Catwalk-Specific Combat

+* There are two modes of Combat possible on the Catwalk: Sniping (attack) and Blocking (defense).
+(Combat is only possible in the Hallway or on the Catwalk, but in completely different Modes for each).

 #### Blocking